ananya12k/ananya12k.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ananya Vivek Kulkarni is a final year BTech student in Information Technology at Dharmsinh Desai University.
+Her research interests include natural language processing, computer vision, and AI-driven solutions for real-world challenges.
+She has led projects such as the SMART NOTE:::BOOK, an IoT-based text-to-Braille converter, and worked on AI-based leak detection models at the Defence Institute of Advanced Technology (DRDO).